Going beyond an ordinary First Aid Kit, a Trauma Kit list should include (in my opinion) the following five lifesaving essential contents:

 A pressure bandage with elasticity to help stop the bleeding.

 The Israeli Bandage is one of the most effective trauma kit contents to facilitate a major bleeding wound (along with proper wound packing).
+This should definitely be part of your trauma kit list.

 Basically it incorporates a sterile non-adherent pad surface to cover the wound, and is attached to a length of elasticized material.
 It wraps with a built-in pressure applicator to help stop the bleeding.